bt3gl/building_blog/content/lamp_intro.md

 We will use a web interface to access data in our database:

-* Log in with your root login/password (set in the installation above): ```http://localhost/phpmyadmin```.
+* Login with your root login/password (set in the installation above): ```http://localhost/phpmyadmin```.
-The left hand column contains a list of all of the databases you currently have.
+The left-hand column contains a list of all of the databases you currently have.

     - mysql: contains information about the MySQL database server.
     - information_schema: contains information about all of the other databases on your computer.

 * In the Databases interface you are presented with a list of all of the databases.
 * Above that list there should be a form labeled “Create new database” with a text field.